ishaanjav/Weka-ML-Face-Recognition/README.md

 _____
 ## Customizability and Improving the App

+### bestMatch() Function:
+As mentioned earlier, basic logic is used to find the best match of a user's face using the algorithms' classifications and their confidences.
+You can go ahead and improve the logic by changing the function [**"bestMatch()" on Line 421**](https://github.com/ishaanjav/Weka-ML-Face-Recognition/blob/master/app/src/main/java/com/example/anany/javawekamlfacerecognition/MainActivity.java#L421) by using extra conditional statements.
+I have found the following general patterns *(which may not always apply)*:
+   - Decision Tree Confidence is almost always 0% or 100%.
+   - The KNN Algorithm and Neural Network are most often correct.
+   - When both the KNN and Neural Network have high confidences, their classifications are most likely accurate.

+**You can use these observations to add if statements to check how confident the KNN and NN are and then prioritize their classifications, and so on.**

+### Additional Facial Features:
+The accuracy can be improved by adding better, more unique facial features. **One excellent example of this is [gender which you can get with the Microsoft Face API](https://github.com/ishaanjav/Face_Analyzer/blob/master/README.md#detecting-particular-facial-attributes)**.

+Because gender is binary, it will make it even easier for the algorithms to recognize a face because if an instance of data is of the opposite gender of what is being recognized, then obviously that cannot be a possible candidate.

+**Attributes Worth Exploring:**
+   - Gender
+   - Hair Color
+   - Size of face

+**To learn how to get these attributes from the Face API, check out [this link](https://github.com/ishaanjav/Face_Analyzer/blob/master/README.md#detecting-particular-facial-attributes) where I have explained how to detect particular facial attributes.**

 _____
 ## Privacy / Security Concerns
 **Regarding Privacy Concerns:** The app was designed so that the **facial data is stored on the device** and not in Firebase or anywhere else.
 Therefore, **only the user of the device can see the facial data**.